Inference in Linear Dyadic Data Models with Network Spillovers: Introduction

 \subsection{Related Literature}

+The use of dyadic data in Political Science has a rich history, particularly in International Relations.
+However, empirical challenges with such models are well known -- see \cite{poast} for a historical overview.
+Early on, the concerns were mostly about model specification, including the error term.
+This includes the 2001 special issue of \textit{International Organization}, mostly focusing on the use of fixed effects.
+More recently, \cite{pinto} pointed out that ignoring dependence across dyads can lead to erroneous hypothesis testing, as computed standard errors would be too small. \citet{hoff04} and \citet{minhas19, minhas22} suggest including random coefficients and latent variables to account for dependencies across dyads.
+Our approach explicitly accounts for the whole network of interdependencies across dyads, which can go beyond third-order dependences (assumed in \cite{minhas19,minhas22}).
+It does so by using asymptotic inference, rather than Bayesian (\citealp{minhas19,minhas22}) or randomized inference (\citealp{pinto}).

-Our approach directly relates to the literature on the regression analysis based on dyadic random variables and data. \citet{Aronow_et_al-2015} and \citet{Tabord-Meehan-2019} consider OLS estimation and inference in a linear dyadic regression model.
-Meanwhile, \citet{Graham-2020a} and \citet{Graham-2020b} explore a likelihood-based approach to dyadic regression models, while \citet{Graham_et_al-2022wp} and \citet{Chiang_and_Tan-2022} provide results for kernel density estimation in dyadic regression models.
-As alluded to previously, all such papers assume that dyads are uncorrelated unless they share a common unit, thereby ignoring dependence across indirectly linked dyads.
-On the other hand, our network-robust variance estimator explicitly captures the higher order correlation across dyads along the network over the dyads.
+As a result, our paper is directly related to the literature on (asymptotic) inference in regression analysis with dyadic random variables. \citet{Aronow_et_al-2015} and \citet{Tabord-Meehan-2019} consider OLS estimation and inference in a linear dyadic regression model.
+Meanwhile, \citet{Graham-2020a} and \citet{Graham-2020b} explore a likelihood-based approach to dyadic regression models, while \citet{Graham_et_al-2022wp} and \citet{Chiang_and_Tan-2022} provide results for kernel density estimation in dyadic regression models.\footnote{Similarly, our paper is related to the recent literature on inference for multiway clustering, whether OLS estimation with multiway clustering (\citet{Cameron_et_al-2011}); a clustering method in high-dimensional set-ups (\citet{Chiang_et_al-2021}); clustering within the time dimension (\citet{Chiang_et_al-2022wpa}); clustered inference with empirical likelihood (\citet{Chiang_et_al-2022wpb}); bootstrap methods in multiway clustering \citep{Davezies_et_al-2021, Menzel-2021, Mackinnon_et_al-2022wpa}; clustering in the context of average treatment effects (\citet{Abadie_et_al-2022}), to name but a few (see \citet{MacKinnon_et_al-2022} for review).
+Again, one of the common assumptions in this literature is that individual observations are divided into disjoint groups -- clusters -- and observations in different clusters are not correlated.
+To that end, \citet{Mackinnon_et_al-2022wpb} propose measures of cluster-level influence that can be used to assess whether the underlying assumption of cluster-robust variance estimation is satisfied.} While useful to allow for correlations along time and within such groups, this separable structure may be inappropriate for environments where spillovers follow a complex form of dependence along a network.
+As alluded to previously, all such papers assume that dyads are uncorrelated unless they share a common unit, thereby ignoring dependence across indirectly linked dyads, while our estimator explicitly captures the higher order correlation across dyads along the dyadic network.